google/hs-portray/README.md

 Depend on `portray` and a rendering backend, e.g. `portray-pretty`.
-From here, you have two main options: either use `Portray` as the primary carrier of pretty-printing functionality by using `prettyShow` and `pp`, or use `Portray` to derive instances for your pretty-printing class of choice.
+From here, you have two main options: either use `Portray` as the primary carrier of pretty-printing functionality by using `showPortrayal` and `pp`, or use `Portray` to derive instances for your pretty-printing class of choice.

 To do the former: